 Over the last 8 years as one of New York City’s busiest engineers, Jake Palumbo has earned a reputation for speed, accuracy, efficiency, & steering even the most out-of-control recording sessions to successful completion.
-He is the owner of SpaceLAB Recording Studios in NYC – an offshoot of his independent record label of the same name – located just blocks from Madison Square Garden, Penn Station, & 34th Street.
+He is the owner of SpaceLAB Recording Studios in NYC – an offshoot of his independent record label of the same name – located in Bushwick, Brooklyn since summer 2017, after a 6-year run in Manhattan.

 Jake Palumbo’s engineering career began in his Tennessee bedroom as a teenager with two stereo component cassette decks he bought from his grandmother.
 Unique in that both home audio cassette decks had separate left & right line inputs, he would record to one channel of the tape at a time; after both sides had audio, he would “bounce” the feed over to the 2nd cassette deck, then re-record THAT cassette back into the left or right channel of the 1st deck. freeing up one additional “track”, if you can call it that.
 Rinse & repeat, this might have been the most primitive multi-tracking known to man, but it planted a seed of audio experimentation in the young man.